manticoresoftware/manticoresearch-python/docs/ReplaceDocumentRequest.md

 # ReplaceDocumentRequest

-Object containing the document data for replacing an existing document in an index.
+Object containing the document data for replacing an existing document in a table.

 ## Properties